Custom Sections

 Subdirectories

 Sections support nested subdirectories.
-Files in subdirectories are copied with their relative paths preserved:
+Files in subdirectories are copied with their relative paths preserved, and each subdirectory becomes a sidebar section with its own heading.

 tutorials/